-- you need to keep the window open in order to vent the resultant heat, which can be a security risk and may result in disturbed sleep due to potential noise.
+However, portable air conditioning systems tend to be noisier than installed units.
+You'll also need to keep the window open in order to vent the resultant heat, which can be a security risk and may result in disturbed sleep due to potential noise.

-Domestic Air Conditioning Options
+Installed Air Conditioning Systems

 Installed systems usually comprise an outdoor unit that has a fan in it.
 The fan is then connected to an indoor unit via two insulated pipes that contain refrigerant.
 (The pipes, including the insulation layer, are around 28mm diameter.)